 In 2017, her top three goals were to:

 - strengthen communication and collaboration within the TDI community

 - develop new additions for tailored TDI workshops

 - expand the audience for TDI-style dialogue-based interventions through social media and in-person channels.

 Rosanna Volchok - Network Engagement Manager, New York Academy of Sciences

 Rosanna Volchok is the Network Engagement Manager for the New York Academy of Sciences (“the Academy”).
 Rosanna has a background in science, international public policy and nonprofits and believes strongly in the power of addressing global challenges through interdisciplinary approaches to science policy, outreach and education.

-In 2017 her top three goals at the Academy are to:
+In 2017 her top three goals at the Academy were to:

 - launch a successful, scalable digital ambassador program for the early career segment of Academy Membership,

 - continue to grow and refine the Academy’s “Member-to-Member” digital mentoring program, and